digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/option-extension.rst

 As an example, consider an option instrument that gives the holder the right to buy AAPL stock at a given price.
-This example is taken from ``src/test/daml/Daml/Finance/Instrument/Option/Test/EuropeanPhysical.daml``, where all the details are available, in particular how to define and process an *Election*.
+This example is taken from `Instrument/Option/Test/EuropeanPhysical.daml <https://github.com/digital-asset/daml-finance/blob/main/src/test/daml/Daml/Finance/Instrument/Option/Test/EuropeanPhysical.daml>`_
+, where all the details are available.
+Also, Check out the :ref:`Election based lifecycling tutorial <election-based-lifecycling>` for more details on how how to define and process an *Election* in practice.

 You start by defining the terms: